kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 		}
 	};

-We modify now the old scenario - `simplePing`, that starts 5 pongers and 5 pingers and we expect the ``SimulationObserver`` to terminate it early, when at least 100 pongs have been received.
-In case our observer's termination conditions are not met due to bugs, the simulation might not stop and run forever, so we still want to keep the scenario termination time(a very high one) as a safety net.
+We modify now the old scenario ``simplePing``, that starts 5 pongers and 5 pingers and we expect the ``SimulationObserver`` to terminate it early, when at least 100 pongs have been received.
+In case our observer's termination conditions are not met due to bugs, the simulation might not stop and run forever, so we still want to keep the scenario termination time (a very high one) as a safety net.
 In this case we added a 10.000s termination time, but the ``SimulationObserver`` should terminate the simulation within a couple of tens of seconds of simulated time.

-The second scenario - `killPongers` will start killing the pongers, which the observer should notice and then stop the simulation.
-In this case both conditions: number of pings and number of dead nodes, can be met, but for the given code (seed, timing conditidions) the number of dead nodes will be met first.
+The second scenario ``killPongers`` will start killing the pongers, which the observer should notice and then stop the simulation.
+In this case both conditions -- number of pings and number of dead nodes -- can be met, but for the given code (seed, timing conditidions) the number of dead nodes will be met first.

 .. literalinclude:: sim-pingpong-global/src/main/java/se/sics/test/sim/ScenarioGen.java
 .. literalinclude:: sim-pingpong-global/src/main/java/se/sics/test/sim/SimplePingLauncher.java